-While Big Issue North does not exclusively support people who are homeless, we spoke to vendors who have first-hand experience of homelessness, to gather their thoughts on World Homelessness Day, and asked them how the issue can be tackled?
+Big Issue North supports those who are homeless, or who have little other means of generating an income.
+We spoke to vendors who have first-hand experience of homelessness, to gather their thoughts on World Homelessness Day and asked them, how do they the issue can be tackled?

 Chris, Manchester City Centre

 Anyone can be homeless.
 There are people who are sofa surfing who you don’t even think are homeless.
 If the government wants to prevent homelessness, it needs to get the DWP to stop sanctioning people.
 Their current practises clearly aren’t working.
 I also feel like there aren’t enough provisions in place for people who are homeless in the North of England.